- Reviewed: 15 July 2024, 15:00 NZST

 Basic services

-There are shortages of goods across the country, including fuel, food items and medication.
+There are severe shortages of goods across the country, including fuel, food items and medication.
 We suggest New Zealand travellers take with them packaged, non-perishable food items and basic medications they may need.
-Power outages are common.
+Power outages are common, and can last from minutes to several hours.
 Tour companies and resorts often have generators to maintain service.
 However, independent travellers may have difficulty obtaining services during an outage.
 Shortages may affect transport services, so we advise having a buffer or contingency plan built into your travel schedule.

 Telecommunications and internet